 Hemin is an orphan drug that has been approved by the Food and Drug Administration (FDA) for the treatment of acute porphyria.
 The drug known as Panhematin® (hemin for injection) is usually given to treat an acute attack.
 The drug is manufactured by:

-If hemin cannot be obtained quickly enough, large amounts of glucose (which has a similar effect) may be used to treat individuals with ALAD porphyria.
+If hemin cannot be obtained quickly enough, glucose administration both orally and intravenously (which has similar effect to hemin) may be used to treat individuals with ALAD porphyria.

 Additional drugs may be used to treat affected individuals during an acute attack including pain medications such as opiates, beta-adrenergic blocking agents such as propranolol to treat a rapid heartbeat, sedatives to calm nerves, drugs that reduce nausea and vomiting (anti-emetics) and anti-seizure medications (anti-convulsants).
 In addition, intravenous fluid replacement may be necessary during an acute attack to ensure that proper fluid and electrolyte levels are maintained.

 Individuals with ALAD porphyria should carry Medic Alert bracelets or wallet cards.
-Individuals should also carry a list of drugs that they need to avoid.
 Genetic counseling may be of benefit for affected individuals and their families.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: